 This is complemented by a further policy relating to the Recognition of Prior Learning (RPL).

 In considering any individual applicant for admission to a programme of study, evidence may be sought of personal, professional, educational experiences, and qualifications which provide indications of ability to meet the demands of the programme.
 Additionally, Disclosure and Barring Service (DBS) checks will be sought when required, some other programmes of study may have other conditions of entry that are required by professional, statutory and regulatory bodies and with which the College must comply.

-- 5.2 The College may refuse to admit an applicant to a programme of study or require a student to withdraw if the application is found to contain or be based upon false information. - College policy on advancing equality shall apply to all admissions. - 5.3 Appeals against a decision not to admit an applicant to a programme of study leading to a BSU award are restricted to those that cite irregularity in the decision-making process, for example, failure to make a reasonable adjustment relating to a disability.
+- 5.2 The College may refuse to admit an applicant to a programme of study or require a student to withdraw if the application is found to contain or be based upon false information. - 5.3 Appeals against a decision not to admit an applicant to a programme of study leading to a BSU award are restricted to those that cite irregularity in the decision-making process, for example, failure to make a reasonable adjustment relating to a disability.
 Such appeals must be initiated within four weeks of the date of the original decision. - A student who is admitted for study on a programme must be registered for that programme with the College.
 The College will submit student name and contact details to BSU solely for the purposes of recording student details and progression information.
-By registering with a Partner for a programme leading to an BSU validated award the student agrees to the sharing of their information with BSU for this purpose.
+By registering with the College for a programme leading to an BSU validated award, the student agrees to the sharing of their information with BSU for this purpose.
 BSU will not make any contact with students unless there is a specific need in relation to their studies towards an BSU validated award.
-It is the student's responsibility to keep their personal information up to date with their institution and to notify them of any changes or errors.
+It is the student's responsibility to keep their personal information up-to-date and to notify the College of any changes or errors.